-So if you need to print a label but have no idea how to get started, here’s a quick guide on how to go about it like a total pro.
+So if you need to print labels but have no idea how to get started, here’s a quick guide on how to go about it like a total pro.

 What You’ll Need